Jane Ginn

 Areas of expertise:

-Jane holds a master’s degree in Information Assurance from Norwich University (in Vermont) and a Master of Regional Planning and Environmental Science from Washington State University, where she served as a Fellow of the Institute for Resource Management—a program funded by Robert Redford.
+Jane holds a Master of Science in Information Assurance from Norwich University and a Master of Regional Planning and Environmental Science from Washington State University, where she served as a Fellow of the Institute for Resource Management—a program funded by Robert Redford.